gardener/gardener/docs/api-reference/core.md

 <em>(Optional)</em>
 <p>AllowPrivilegedContainers indicates whether privileged containers are allowed in the Shoot.
 Defaults to true for Kubernetes versions below v1.25.
 Unusable for Kubernetes versions v1.25 and higher.</p>
+<p>Deprecated: This field is deprecated and will be removed in a future version.</p>
 </td>
 </tr>
 <tr>